Caresto/go_playground/go_service/Readme.md

 - Business Logic

 The service has two basic endpoints:
-- `http://localhost:10000/status` which is going to return the status of the service (It can be used for monitoring)
+- GET Endpoint `http://localhost:10000/status` which is going to return the status of the service (It can be used for monitoring)
-- `http://localhost:10000/postInfo` which receives a json message as input and this message is sent to a rabbitMQ queue using AMQP(https://github.com/streadway/amqp)
+- POST Endpoint `http://localhost:10000/postInfo` which receives a json message as input and this message is sent to a rabbitMQ queue using AMQP(https://github.com/streadway/amqp)

 In order to run this you will need to install the following go libraries using go cli: